Alper Kucukural, PhD

 UMass Chan Medical School · Bioinformatics Core · Worcester, MA

 Senior engineer on the Bioinformatics Core.
-Designed and productionized reusable, robust pipelines for NGS, microarray, genomics, proteomics, and chemogenomics data — supporting hundreds of concurrent users on HPC clusters.
+Designed and productionized reusable, robust pipelines for NGS, microarray, genomics, proteomics, and chemogenomics data, supporting hundreds of concurrent users on HPC clusters.
 Installed and maintained Galaxy, GenePattern, and Genome Space for the institution; built custom databases, portals, and visualization apps where off-the-shelf tools fell short; led institution-facing training workshops.

-5. Aug 2009 — Jun 2013
+5. Aug 2009 to Jun 2013

 Bioinformatician